 The Co-Op Board May Not Approve the Request

-Generally the shareholder should seek board approval before allowing their adult child to live in the apartment, otherwise you run the risk of the board construing the arrangement as a sublet and imposing a sublet surcharge.
-Would the same issue arise in a rental?
-Most likely not, since landlords are more concerned about receiving monthly rent rather than who lives in the unit.
-Co-ops on the other hand have stricter regulations and a tedious interview process.
-Boards normally are careful as to who they select and look for potential shareholders who will have a long-term interest in the building and are able to pay bills and maintenance fees.
-During the vetting process, the board will examine the individual’s financial history, business and personal references and tax returns.
-Young adults who just graduated university do not necessarily have an extensive financial and tax return history, making them an unlikely candidate.
+Before allowing an adult child to live in the co-op unit, the shareholder must obtain the board’s approval, otherwise a shareholder runs the risk of the board construing the arrangement as a sublet and imposing a sublet surcharge.
+Co-ops, unlike rentals, have strict regulations and a tedious interview process of their residents.
+As such, boards are careful as to whom they select as potential shareholders and look for those who will have a long-term interest in the building and will be able to pay bills and maintenance fees.
+During the vetting process, the board examines the individual’s financial history, business and personal references, and tax returns.
+The same scrutiny of a young adult, who may have graduated from college, will review financial and tax return history, making them an unlikely candidate.

-One solution would be to add your children to the proprietary lease, so in the event you have to leave your apartment for an extended period, your children will have the right to occupy the unit.
-However, boards should be careful with this process and ensure they protect themselves while accommodating shareholders.
-If the child of a shareholder is on the proprietary lease it means that the shares of the co-op and the lease will be transferred to the child automatically upon the parents’ death.
-Young adults also tend to have financial debts, such as student loans, so it is important to assess the family unit’s financial stability as a whole to guarantee the maintenance payment and any other fees.
-Shareholders should discuss these options with their board and managing agent in order to come to the most suitable conclusion for the co-op and the shareholders’ family.
+Shareholders can consider adding their children to the proprietary lease, so in the event they need to leave their apartment for an extended period, their children have the right to occupy the unit in their absence.
+Boards will likely be cautious with this process, to balance protecting the board with accommodating the shareholder.
+Young adults tend to have financial debts, such as student loans, so the board will likely assess the family unit’s financial stability as a whole to guarantee the maintenance payment and any other fees.
+Shareholders should discuss these options with their board and managing agent in order to come to the most suitable resolution for the co-op and the shareholders’ family.